glennhickey/vg2maf/README.md

 * GAM insertions at the same position are aligned using abPOA (with Cactus's default scoring parameters).

+## limitations

+* doesn't actually convert graph variation (!). the idea is to handle this in `taffy`, but exactly how hasn't been determined or tested.
+* incredibly slow. i think the bottleneck is pulling reads from the GAM index. there's some work to be done in terms of how the threading works, but i don't that fixing it would be nearly enough to solve the speed issues.

 ## requirements

 * distance index `vg index -j`
 * graph in `.vg` format (make one with `vg convert -p`)
+* acyclic reference path with, ideally one top-level chain per component.
+     * in practice, this means graphs from `vg construct` or `cactus-pangenome`.

 ## using

+Note: you can find a static linux `taffy` binary [here](https://github.com/glennhickey/vg2maf/releases)

 Given inptus `graph.gbz` and `aln.gam`:

-Note: you can find a static linux `taffy` binary in the latest Cactus [release](https://github.com/ComparativeGenomicsToolkit/cactus/releases)

 ```
 # convert to vg